 Now in post-production.

-Artists interviewed include: Emitt Rhodes, Todd Rundgren, Rick Springfield, Matthew Sweet, Dwight Twilley, and members of Badfinger, The Bangles, The Beach Boys/Brian Wilson Band, The Beat, Big Star, Blondie, The Cars, Cheap Trick, Cotton Mather, Flamin’ Groovies, Fountains of Wayne, The Hudson Brothers, Jellyfish, Klaatu, The Knack, Material Issue, The Paul McCartney Band, The Plimsouls, The Posies, Raspberries, The Records, REM, The Romantics, Shoes, Sloan, The Smithereens, Teenage Fanclub, 20/20, XTC, The Zombies, and dozens of others, along with producers (including The Who and The Kinks producer Shel Talmy), record executives, music journalists, and notable power pop fans, such as novelist Michael Chabon and actors Dave Foley (Kids in the Hall) and Tom Kenny (SpongeBob SquarePants).
+Artists interviewed include: Emitt Rhodes, Todd Rundgren, Rick Springfield, Matthew Sweet, Dwight Twilley, and members of Badfinger, The Bangles, The Beach Boys/Brian Wilson Band, The Beat, Big Star, Blondie, The Cars, Cheap Trick, Cotton Mather, Flamin’ Groovies, Fountains of Wayne, The Hudson Brothers, Jellyfish, Klaatu, The Knack, Material Issue, The Paul McCartney Band, The Plimsouls, Raspberries, The Records, REM, The Romantics, Shoes, Sloan, The Smithereens, Teenage Fanclub, 20/20, XTC, The Zombies, and dozens of others, along with producers (including The Who and The Kinks producer Shel Talmy), record executives, music journalists, and notable power pop fans, such as novelist Michael Chabon and actors Dave Foley (Kids in the Hall) and Tom Kenny (SpongeBob SquarePants).

 Please click here for the full list of interviewees thus far—over 150 to date!

 The Power Pop Movie is a forthcoming independent feature-length documentary.